-Investment Office Staff Program Responsible Party Responsibility analyzing, and evaluating performance relative to the appropriate benchmark.
-7. Manage CaIPERS allocations within policy ranges approved by the Committee, in accordance with policy guidelines.
-Asset Allocation Benchmarks Trust Level Portfolio Management Investment Risk and Performance Modify benchmarks as applicable.
-Provide recommendations to the Committee concerning the identification of asset classes and selection of asset class benchmarks and policy targets and ranges based on periodic asset liability management (ALM) review.
-Determine adjustments in asset class allocations, and direct rebalancing account activity and fund transfers across asset classes.
-Staff will evaluate active risk at the Total Fund and asset class levels.
+Ref # Program Responsible Party Responsibility 4.
+Total Fund All Programs Develop and maintain all procedures, investment program guidelines, and sub-program guidelines required for the management and implementation of the CalPERS Governance and Sustainability Strategy, consistent with board-approved policy.
+5. Total Fund All Programs Implement and adhere to all policies.
+6. Total Fund All Programs Undertake all aspects of program portfolio management, including investment transactions, use of leverage, and monitoring, analyzing, and evaluating performance relative to the appropriate benchmark.
+Manage CaIPERS allocations within policy ranges approved by the Committee, in accordance with policy guidelines.
+7. Total Fund All Programs Manage CalPERS allocations within policy ranges approved by the Committee, in accordance with policy guidelines.
+8. Total Fund All Programs Modify benchmarks as applicable.
+9. Asset Allocation Trust Level Portfolio Management Provide recommendations to the Committee concerning the identification of asset classes and selection of asset class benchmarks and policy targets and ranges based on periodic asset liability management (ALM) review.
+10. Asset Allocation Trust Level Portfolio Management Determine adjustments in asset class allocations, and direct rebalancing account activity and fund transfers across asset classes.
+11. Asset Allocation Investment Risk and Performance Staff will evaluate active risk at the Total Fund and asset class levels.
 Staff's evaluation will include realized five-year tracking error, and, for the PERF, forward looking tracking error, estimated with an industry-accepted risk model.
-Develop and maintain procedures for the assignment and Dencimarka Risk and Performance modification of benchmarks.
-Risk Management Investment Risk and Performance Select, maintain, and enhance the Total Fund risk management tools used to provide analyses that inform and support the investment actions of the entire CalPERS investment staff.
-Provide analysis, such as stress testing and scenario analysis, to Investment Office staff regarding risk and performance measurement considerations for contemplated investments or strategies that could materially affect the Total Fund.
-Provide consulting on the development of Investment Office Policies, procedures and guidelines with respect to the measurement, assessment, and management of investment risk.
-Develop and maintain methodologies for the effective measurement of investment risk for the Total Fund.
-Global Derivatives & Trust Level Portfolio Management Trust Level Monitor the implementation of and compliance with the policy including due diligence and oversight of derivatives activities by External Managers, limited liability entities, or registered/commingled fund vehicles.
-Monitor and evaluate the use of derivatives and counterparty risk exposures across CalPERS to ensure the appropriate investment risk controls are in place.
-Exercise thorough due diligence in assessing the scope of each & Counterparty Risk Portfolio Management /Asset Class Staff LLE limited liability entity or registered/commingled fund manager's use of derivatives, their purpose, experience of the fund manager's staff in managing these positions, inherent leverage, and the manager's systems, controls, and operations for determining appropriateness of these entities for CalPERS investment.
+12. Benchmarks Investment Risk and Performance Develop and maintain procedures for the assignment and modification of benchmarks.
+13. Risk Management Investment Risk and Performance Select, maintain, and enhance the Total Fund risk management tools used to provide analyses that inform and support the investment actions of the entire CalPERS investment staff.
+14. Risk Management Investment Risk and Performance Provide analysis, such as stress testing and scenario analysis, to Investment Office staff regarding risk and performance measurement considerations for contemplated investments or strategies that could materially affect the Total Fund.
+15. Risk Management Investment Risk and Performance Provide consulting on the development of Investment Office Policies, procedures and guidelines with respect to the measurement, assessment, and management of investment risk.
+16. Risk Management Investment Risk and Performance Develop and maintain methodologies for the effective measurement of investment risk for the Total Fund.